Kia Ora and welcome to HealthPost Nature Trust

 Creating a wondrous nature sanctuary in Wharariki/Farewell Spit, Golden Bay

-HealthPost Nature Trust was formed in 2017, liaising closely with HealthPost, Department of Conservation (DOC) and Manawhenua ki Mohua (local iwi), who all share a deep connection with the iconic Wharariki/Farewell Spit area of Golden Bay.
+HealthPost Nature Trust was formed in 2017, and works in partnership with HealthPost, Department of Conservation (DOC) and Manawhenua ki Mohua who all share a deep connection with the Wharariki/Farewell Spit area of Golden Bay.

 Our goal is to create a safe environment for seabirds to breed again along the cliffs and dunes, and other native species to flourish in the forests and wetlands.
 We want the northwest tip of the South Island to become a wondrous nature sanctuary.